 Check ✓ Activity

 Obtain or draw a map of each area to be profiled (district, school, grounds, etc.).
 This map will be used to note potential hazards and the location of utilities, emergency equipment, and supplies.
-It will also provide a basis for establishing evacuation routes, identifying a safe, open-space assembly area, and developing procedures for conducting emergency response activities.
+It will also provide a basis for establishing evacuation routes, identifying a safe, open-space assembly area, and developing procedures for conducting emergency response

 • Use the profile assessment for each area to assist in identifying relevant structural features.

-Mark the location of pertinent structural features on the map; such as: Office, classrooms, library, activity rooms
+• Mark the location of pertinent structural features on the map; such as:

+Office, classrooms, library, activity rooms

-Restrooms, health rooms Heating plant
+• Restrooms, health rooms

+Heating plant

-Exits, hallways/doors and closets Geographic features
+• Exits, hallways/doors and closets

+• Geographic features

 • Locate the potential hazards or important resources on the map:

-• Main shut-off valves for water and gas
+Main shut-off valves for water and gas

 • Master electrical breaker

-Heating and air-conditioning equipment, HVAC Appliances (note gas or electric)
+Heating and air-conditioning equipment, HVAC

+• Appliances (note gas or electric)

-Appliances (note gas or electric) Chemical storage and gas lines in laboratories.
+Chemical storage and gas lines in laboratories.

-Hazardous materials
+Hazardous materials Emorgoney lighting units

-Emergency lighting units
+Emergency lighting units Fire extinguishers.

-• Fire extinguishers.

-• First-aid equipment, "Go-Kits" (if applicable).
+First-aid equipment, "Go-Kits" (if applicable).

-• Outside water faucets and hoses
+Outside water faucets and hoses

-Overhead power lines
+Outside water fadeets and noses Overhead power lines

-• Underground gas lines
+Overhead power lines Underground gas lines